4 Tips to Help You Think and Act Differently

 What if your current mouse clicks, responses, and expected viewpoints are so ingrained they’re part of your muscle memory?
 How do you disrupt those patterns and take a different perspective?

-How do you change?
 Well, the clue is in the back half of the question.
 You change.

 Merriam-Webster’s dictionary defines “change” in several ways: